 Crazy Egg Style Guide & Component Library

 When I first joined Crazy Egg, at the end of 2016, we were on the verge of tackling a roadmap of new features and new markets.
-We had designers and engineers join and leave.

 Projects increased over time.
 Collaboration got harder as each designer and engineer would develop their own solutions.
-With over 220,000 customers, our inbox flooded with requests.
+With over 220,000 customers, our inbox flooded with feature requests.

 With each new project, our design files were made with different tools Adobe Illustrator, Photoshop, and Sketch files.
 It slowed us down.
 Inconsistent design styles showed up.